cmbrown89/data_analysis_pipeline/README.md

 To get these docker containers to currently run, you'll need to [set up](https://vatlab.github.io/sos-docs/running.html#SoS-Notebook) the SOS notebook via docker and follow the run directions.

-The commands I use to run these containers is the following:<br>
+The commands I use to run these containers are the following:<br>
 ```
 docker run -dp 8888:8888 -v $PWD/data_analysis_pipeline:/home/jovyan/dada2_pipeline sos_r351:latest